sst/sst/www/docs/what-is-sst.md

 }
 ```

-Behind the scenes SST adds the required [permissions](https://aws.amazon.com/iam/), so only your API has access to the database.
+Behind the scenes SST also adds the required [**permissions**](https://aws.amazon.com/iam/), so only your API has access to the database.

 ---

 ## Project structure

-So far we've looked at a couple of different types of files.
+We've looked at a couple of different types of files.
 Let's take a step back and see what an SST app looks like in practice.

 SST applications are monorepo by default.